Milan Smith

 Milan Dale Smith Jr. (born May 19, 1942) is an American attorney and jurist serving as a United States circuit judge of the United States Court of Appeals for the Ninth Circuit.
 Smith's brother, Gordon H. Smith, was a Republican U.S. Senator from 1997 to 2009.
-Milan Smith is neither a Republican nor a Democrat.
+Milan Smith is neither a Republican nor a Democrat, and he considers himself to be a political independent.
+Smith is married to Kathleen Denise Crane, a trust and estates attorney.

 Early life and education

 Smith was born in Pendleton, Oregon.
-He is the son of Milan D. Smith Sr., who served on the staff of Secretary of Agriculture Ezra Taft Benson.
+He is the son of Milan D. Smith, Sr., who served as chief of staff of the Department of Agriculture under Secretary Ezra Taft Benson.
 Smith received a Bachelor of Arts degree from Brigham Young University in 1966.
-Smith attended The University of Chicago Law School on a full-tuition scholarship, from which he graduated in 1969 with a Juris Doctor.
+Smith attended the University of Chicago Law School on a full-tuition scholarship, graduating in 1969 with a J.D. degree.

 Career

 After law school, Smith became an associate attorney at the Los Angeles firm of O'Melveny & Myers.

 In 1972, Smith left O'Melveny to co-found his own law firm, Smith & Hilbig, which eventually became Smith, Crane, Robinson & Parker.
 He was a President-General Counsel of the Los Angeles State Building Authority from 1983 to 2006.
 Smith was a Vice Chairman of the California Fair Employment and Housing Commission from 1987 to 1991.